Cairo International Women's Film Festival: Sections, events and activities

 Throughout the festival, master classes and panels are held to introduce filmmakers to the audience and open the floor for themes or film-based discussions.

 One pillar of the festival is the One Minute Workshop (ورشة أفلام الدقيقة الواحدة).
 This is a workshop instructed by filmmaker and founder of CIWFF, Amal Ramsis, where she teaches non-professional women the basics of making short films in order to write, act, shoot and direct one-minute long films addressing a selected concept.
 It is held several times around the year in various cities and towns around Egypt and the Arab World, Latin America and Europe in collaboration with the TRAMA network and Drac Màgic—the women's film festival that had launched the initiative in 1997.

 Sections of the festival change with every edition.
 One integral section, however, is the Caravan.
 Every edition also celebrates one prominent female filmmaker by screening a selection of her films in a section titled ′Tribute to a Cineaste′ and inviting her to conduct Q&A sessions and a panel.
 Other recurring sections are the International Panorama, the Country in Focus and the Guest Festival—which is often a partner women's film festival.

 Award

 CIWFF features one award: The Audience Award.
 It was first introduced in the 6th edition (2013).
 All films qualify except films from the Caravan, the Tribute and the Workshop.
-Through public vote, one film is selected to receive the award.
+Through a public vote, one film is selected to receive the award.
 No committee has any say in the selection.
 Should the audience vote for a short film, the award is divided between the first- and the second-ranking films.
 It is, then, presented to the director of the winning film—if present—and the film is screened on closing night.

 Some films that have won the Audience Award are: